 Tapping the album art takes you back to the menu screens – a not too obvious gesture that took me a few minutes to work out when I was first testing this app a couple of weeks ago.

 I mentioned last.fm – Ecoute will scrobble your plays for you in real-time.
 This means that you don’t need to sync with iTunes to upload your scrobbles.
-The downside is that, at least in my experience, it’s a bit flaky – some track scrobbled multiple times and others seemingly not at all.
+The downside is that, at least in my experience, it’s a bit flaky – some track scrobbled multiple times and others seemingly not at all (Update: This has been fixed as of April 2014).
 However, unlike last.fm’s own Scrobbler app (reviewed last year) it will scrobble in the background on iOS 7 and doesn’t require the app to be open.

 AirPlay support is also included, and you can play podcasts without using the Apple’s separate Podcasts app.
 However, Ecoute doesn’t appear to be able to manage podcast downloads, so you’ll either have to keep the Podcasts app installed or sync with iTunes.